Ilyinsky, Republic of Karelia: Automobile communication

 The highway 86K-8 Olonets-Pitkäranta-Leppyasylta passes through the village.

 Railway

 There is a railway station Ilyinskaya (line Yanisyarvi - Lodeynoye Pole) of the Volkhovstroevsky branch of the October Railway.

 Education and culture

-In 1954, the library was opened - Kotchilsky rural library.
+In 1954, the Kotchilsky rural library was opened.
 Works Alavoine secondary school, children's music school.
 In 2006, the Alavoine Municipal Institution, the Center for Club Initiatives, was established.

 Historical monuments

 Historical monuments are preserved in the village: